ESP8266 NodeMCU Send Emails using an SMTP Server: HTML, Text, and Attachments (Arduino)

 Send email attachments folder structure filesystem organizing files

-After moving the files to the data folder, in your Arduino IDE, go to Tools ESP8266 Sketch Data Upload or ESP8266 LittleFS Data Upload depending on the filesystem and wait for the files to be uploaded.
+After moving the files to the data folder, in your Arduino IDE, go to Tools > ESP8266 LittleFS Data Upload, and wait for the files to be uploaded.

 ESP8266 Tools LittleFS Data Upload Arduino IDE